useazyx/useazyx/README.md

 ## 🚀 Crafting Digital Experiences

-I'm Arthur Roberto Weege Pontes, a **Full Stack Developer** driven by the challenge of building robust and efficient software.
+I'm Arthur Roberto Weege Pontes (useazyx), a **Full Stack Developer** driven by the challenge of building robust and efficient software.
 My journey in development is fueled by a passion for transforming complex problems into elegant, functional solutions.
 With a solid foundation and proven expertise in **Backend development**, I specialize in architecting and implementing scalable systems that power modern applications.

 Currently, I'm channeling significant energy into mastering **Frontend development**.
 While I excel at analyzing and optimizing existing codebases, my focus is on honing the craft of building intuitive and responsive user interfaces from the ground up, aiming for true full-stack mastery.